amontalvot/LeafletMaphp/README.md

 --------------------
 You can add several Leaflet items using the proper method.
 Several methods have optional parameters.

-Markers, Circles and Polygons (including Multipolygons) will return the numeric id of the current element of its type.
+Markers, Circles, Polygons, Polylines and Multipolygons will return the numeric identifier of the current element of its type.
 Circle #0 is different from Marker #0 and from Polygon #0.
 Please note that Polygons and Multipolygons are in the same list, so the id of a Multipolygon added after Polygon #3 will be Multipolygon #4.

 When adding several elements of any type, the bounding box is automatically recalculated for keeping all of them on sight.
 ```php